Skip to main content

 Before starting, make sure you have:

-• An existing AWS resource created using Infrastructure as Code (IaC) and Pipelines that you want to destroy.
+• An existing cloud resource created using Infrastructure as Code (IaC) and Pipelines that you want to destroy.
 If no resource exists, follow the steps in the Deploying your first infrastructure change tutorial to create one, which will then be destroyed in this tutorial.

 Destroying with pipelines